PatidarRitesh/e_commerce_crawler/README.md

 ```bash
 Enter the domain name: amazon.in
 ```
+Note : make sure you have Internet connection while running the spider.

 #### 6. After entering the details , the output will be in the form of json file in the specified path in settings.py file.
 ```bash
 Output file: C:\Users\HXP\Dropbox\PC\Documents\Python Scripts\e_commerce_crawler\output.json